Why Health Workforce Data Matters – and Why It Matters Now

 No matter the economic climate, the need for health care is constant – and the pressures on the system continue to grow.
 We’ve seen significant changes in where and how people work across Canada’s healthcare system over the past few decades.
 At the same time, the realities facing the health workforce — now and in […]

-Coming Together for Canada’s Health Workforce When people ask me why I came to Health Workforce Canada, I tell them I love to take on sizable, meaningful challenges with a strong team behind me.
-I joined the team as CEO in December, and at every turn, I am inspired and impressed by the smarts, the […]
+When people ask me why I came to Health Workforce Canada, I tell them I love to take on sizable, meaningful challenges with a strong team behind me.
+I joined the team as CEO in December, and at every turn, I am inspired and impressed by the smarts, the hard work and the determination of […]

 Part 4: Embracing Digital: How AI Innovation Can Transform the Health Workforce